YYN192/ecosystem-simulation/README.md

 - **Species Interactions**: 🦅 Predation, 🐺 competition, and 🤝 symbiosis between species.
 - **Environmental Factors**: 🌞 Seasonal changes, 🌱 resource depletion, and 🎲 random events such as disasters and special occurrences.
-- **Dynamic Population Changes**: Species populations adjust based on birth and death rates, which are influenced by the environment.
+- **Dynamic Population Changes**: Species populations adjust based on birth and death rates, influenced by the environment.

 ## 🐾 Species Included